alexandertrefz/essence/Readme.md

 file that does not parse, and verifies before it writes that the result means the same thing, kept every comment where it was, and is unchanged by a second pass — so it can only improve a file or leave it alone.

+The Language Server offers the same formatter as a document formatting provider, so an editor's Format Document — and Format On Save — go through it.
+A file mid-edit that does not parse is left alone rather than reported twice.

 `bun install` also links `esc`, `esls` and `esfmt` into `node_modules/.bin`, so `bun run esc …` works from anywhere in the repository.